Reportable Bullion & Cash Transactions

 Here are a few of Gregson’s thoughts about related cash transactions: (1) Husband and wife are automatically related so if you are married and show up with more than $10,000.00 in cash claiming individual exception you will be handed a Form 8300.
 But if two people are just friends and the money does not come out of one pocket each person is allowed up to $10,000.00 without a form.

-2. Bullion Products Reporting: I will get into specifics further down but for now understand that there are a limited number of bullion products which are reportable when sold in certain quantities.
+2. Bullion Products Reporting: I will get into specifics further down but for now understand that there are a limited number of reportable bullion products when sold in certain quantities.
 So the buying dealer will file Federal Form 1099B when key numbers are reached and like Federal Form 8300 the defined time period is also 24 hours.
 Now pay attention because the public usually misses this point: This 1099B rule only applies to what you as a consumer are selling and has nothing to do with what you purchase or how you pay for that purchase.
 Also note that the fine for a dealer failing to file Federal Form 1099B is $50.00 but fines involving Federal Form 8300 could be $25,000.00 so clearly the government sees cash reporting rules as more serious.

 Because these rules are arbitrary the public now confuses state and federal tax issues, cash reporting requirements, federal and state capital gain rules and the use of both Federal Forms 1099B and 8300.
 They actually pick and choose through this dog and pony show and so the question of “reporting” is further obscured.
 And to make matters worse some honest coin dealers do not have it right and hard sell telemarketers use “reporting requirements” as a blunt club to “steer” investors into the worst choices while lining their pockets with ridiculous commissions.